 Regular updates relating to the Enterprise Project have been provided in line with the agreed project communication plan, this will continue as the project progresses, through contract award, contract mobilisation and ongoing contract management phases.

 5.9 Risk impact Is there a risk impact?
-Yes ⊠ No □ If Yes, please provide a brief summary of the key risks and potential impacts, highlighting where the risk(s) are assessed and recorded (e.g. Corporate or Service or Project Risk Registers), and how they are managed?
+Yes \boxtimes No \square If Yes, please provide a brief summary of the key risks and potential impacts, highlighting where the risk(s) are assessed and recorded (e.g. Corporate or Service or Project Risk Registers), and how they are managed?
 Associated risks for the Enterprise Project are identified and managed in accordance with the agreed corporate project risk management methodology and monitored and reported via the Project Team and/or Project Board with risk escalation as required.
-5.10 Armed Forces Covenant Duty Does the report require to take due regard of the Armed Forces Covenant Duty (i.e. does it relate to healthcare, housing, or education services for in-Service or ex-Service personnel, or their families, or widow(er)s)?
-Yes 5.11 Children's rights and wellbeing impact Does the report contain any information regarding any council activity, service delivery, policy, or plan that has an impact on children and young people up to the age of 18, or on a specific group of these?
-Yes □ No ☒ If Yes, please provide a brief summary of the impact and the provision that has been made to ensure there has been appropriate consideration of the relevant Articles from the United Nations Convention on the Rights of the Child (UNCRC).
+5.10 Armed Forces Covenant DutyDoes the report require to take due regard of the Armed Forces Covenant Duty (i.e.does it relate to healthcare, housing, or education services for in-Service or ex-Service personnel, or their families, or widow(er)s)?YesYes, please provide a brief summary of the provision which has been made toensure there has been appropriate consideration of the particular needs of theArmed Forces community to make sure that they do not face disadvantagecompared to other citizens in the provision of public services.
+The Preferred Bidder has made a commitment to diversifying its workforce through initiatives such as "Tradeswomen into Maintenance", and the "Armed Forces Covenant".
+5.11 Children's rights and wellbeing impact Does the report contain any information regarding any council activity, service delivery, policy, or plan that has an impact on children and young people up to the age of 18, or on a specific group of these?
+Yes No If Yes, please provide a brief summary of the impact and the provision that has been made to ensure there has been appropriate consideration of the relevant Articles from the United Nations Convention on the Rights of the Child (UNCRC).
 If Yes, has a Children's Rights and Wellbeing Impact Assessment (CRWIA) been carried out?
-Yes □ No ☒
+Yes No No